Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 ### Readiness

 **Parts 00–03 require a controlled normalization pass before Part 04.** No redesign is implied; the objective is to eliminate known semantic contradictions before they become formal Data Domains, entities, states, relationships and constraints.
-Open Issue #1 is substantially clarified but not yet closed; Parts remain unchanged until its remaining terminology / restriction-model questions are resolved.
+Open Issue #1 is resolved at the architecture-decision level and is now **pending propagation to Parts 00–03**.
+Parts remain intentionally unchanged at this checkpoint; other related normalization issues, including Open Issue #7 Project Closure, remain separate.

 ---